Philoul/AAPS-TIzen-Specification/AAPS_Tizen_Interface_Specification.md

 Channel: 200

-Type of data: String (Array of bytes)
+Type of data: String (Array of bytes) or JSON String, tbc

 Initialize an action from watch is done threw a "command line" sent as String